apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/fnsBlob.md

     <property>
       <name>fs.azure.account.hns.enabled</name>
       <value>false</value>
-      <description>Type of account used with ABFS Driver</description>
     </property>
     ```

-2. Account Url: It is either configured using following config or the path url used.
+2. Account Url: It is the URL used to initialize the file system.
+It is either passed
+directly to file system or configured as default uri using "fs.DefaultFS" configuration.
-   Both must be blob endpoint url for FNS Account
+In both the cases the URL used must be the blob endpoint url of the account.
     ```xml
     <property>
       <name>fs.defaultFS</name>
       <value>https://ACCOUNT_NAME.blob.core.windows.net</value>
-      <description>Account URL for FNS Account</description>
     </property>
     ```
-2. Service Type for FNS Accounts: This will allow an override to choose service
+3. Service Type for FNS Accounts: This will allow an override to choose service
 type in cases where any local DNS resolution is set for the account and driver is
 unable to detect the intended endpoint from above configured URL.
 If this is set
 to blob for HNS Enabled Accounts, FS init will fail with InvalidConfiguration error.
     ```xml
    <property>
         <name>fs.azure.fns.account.service.type</name>
         <value>BLOB</value>
-        <description>Service Type for FNS Account</description>
     </property>
     ```